hambosto/hexwarden/README.md

   </p>
 </div>

-**Hexwarden** is a completely refactored command-line file encryption tool that makes secure file protection simple and reliable.
+**Hexwarden** is a command-line file encryption tool that makes secure file protection simple and reliable.
 Built with a clean layered architecture, it uses strong encryption algorithms and maintains high performance through concurrent processing.

 ## 🚀 What's New